Tornaco/Tasker-Module/README.md

 ## Functional design

 There are 2 parts to implement this goal:
-1. Tasker-App, accept user tasks and route these commands to run test suit app.
-2. Bridge, based on android junit test and uiautomator framework Instrumention decleared:
+1. Tasker-App, accept user tasks and route these commands to run test suit app, based on android junit test and uiautomator framework Instrumention decleared.

+2. Tasker Module, the real tests container.

+#### How to setup:

+* Declare it a test app in AndroidManifest.xml
 ```
 <instrumentation
         android:name="android.support.test.runner.AndroidJUnitRunner"